kungfoo/ergon-gradle-goodies-versioning/README.md

 # Where this came from

-This source code was graciously donated to me by @ergon: https://github.com/ergon, since I initially lost it while working there.
-The original history is lost, because there were other plugins that are not universally applicable.
+This source code was graciously donated to me by @ergon: https://github.com/ergon, since I initially wrote it while working there.
+It was of great use to us, so we figured it might also be useful for everyone else.

 # Cloning this repo